 If you have not yet been assigned a CSU Enrollment Category, please be sure to submit relevant test scores and transcripts to firstname.lastname@example.org.

 A: There are 12 points to be earned in the Reflection exercises.
 Ten of these points you earn as you complete the auto-scored, open-book quiz (Survey on the FAQs).
 You need to score all ten points on this quiz.
 So refer to the FAQs as you take the quiz.

 A: You can check your grade report in a Canvas course by clicking "Grades" in the course menu.
 If you see 12 points in the Reflection grade report, you are good to go!

 A: No. You can complete the assignments at your own pace over a series of days – or in one day if you wish.
 Canvas allows you to log on and off as you work to complete a course.

 A: The reading and writing assignments and the self-reflection quizzes can be done in three hours.
 We recommend you work at a comfortable pace.
 One of your goals in this exercise is to accurately gauge the time required to succeed in a college writing course.

 A: The Canvas Reflection course is free of charge.

 A: Students who need access to a computer can come to campus to complete the Reflection assignments in Canvas.
 Please contact Student Computing Services located on the 4th floor of the King Library to arrange for access to a computer.
 Bring your SJSU ID number and a photo ID with you.
 Computers are available on a first come, first served basis.

-All other students should complete the Reflection by the date indicated in the Table of Reflection Deadlines.
+All students must complete the Reflection by the date indicated in the Table of Reflection Deadlines.
 Completing work by the deadline ensures that you have the information you need to make a course selection.
 It also ensures that you will be cleared of the prerequisite for entry-level writing courses in the system.